CampingLion/CampingLion.github.io/about.md

 ## About

-The purpose of this e-portfolio is to present evidence of meeting the learning objectives of the Machine Learning Course at the University of Essex.
+The purpose of this e-portfolio is to present evidence in support of learning objectives of the Machine Learning Course at the University of Essex.

 The objectives are as follows: